“Are we there yet?”

 The American Museum of Natural History

 A favorite with visitors of all ages, this museum has a little bit of everything.
-From colossal dinosaurs and giant whales, all the way down to tiny flowers and gemstones, you’ll find the whole range of the natural world on display.
+From colossal dinosaurs and giant whales, all the way down to flowers and gemstones, you’ll find the whole range of the natural world on display.

 Storytime at the MET